 I think before you buy any services, you should always shop around.
 What might work for one person, might not be the right fit for you.
 Someone who sounds good online, might not be so helpful in reality.
 It always pays to explore a few different opinions.

-Tips for finding the best MARA registered migration agent for YOU
+Tips for finding the best migration agent for YOU

 Here are a few tips to you get started when looking for an agent

-Ask for a breakdown of their fee structure so you can see where the different stage payments need to be made (alarm bells should ring if they expect too much money up front – it should be broken down into stage payments).
-This will also show you which are their core services.
+Ask for a breakdown of their fee structure so you can see where the different stage payments need to be made (alarm bells should ring if they expect too much money up front – it should be broken down into stage payments.
+Ditto an agent offering a guarantee to get you a visa or your money back could also be dodgy – how could they know what mysteries are hiding in your past that you haven’t disclosed everything?
+If it sounds too good to be true, it probably is.)
+Getting a fee list will also show you which are their core services.
 Some agents add in extra services that they are recommending for you and this can increase the bill by thousands (hence that £10k quote I mentioned before).
 Be clear about what you will be getting for your money and what you want from them.

-Check if they are MARA registered.
-This takes you a few seconds to do – just input their name into this website as I did for Veronika or Sort Out My Visa.
-If they don’t come up, move on.
-Even more important is to check if the agent is the person who will actually be doing the work!
+Something else to be aware of is that often MARA registered agents will pass their workload on to assistants that aren’t MARA agents.
+This isn’t a problem if the person who will be assisting is experienced and knows what they are doing, but it is something to be aware of as the person you speak to might not be the person helping with your application.
 There are offices where there may only be one agent and a number of sales/admin staff.
-While they may be persuasive to get your custom, you don’t want somebody completing your forms who is not qualified to do so.
-Also, be aware, the law is that outside Australia there is no legal requirement for only migration agents or solicitors to do visa work – essentially this means there are are some rogue companies offering migration services who may sound good and charge less, but again they are no more qualified than you to complete your application!
-If you choose a MARA registered agent and have a bad experience, you can report them to MARA.
-If they aren’t registered then you have less options for logging a formal complaint.
+While they may be persuasive to get your custom, you don’t want somebody completing your forms who is not qualified or experienced to do so.
+Also, please be aware, the law is that outside Australia there is no legal requirement for only migration agents or solicitors to do visa work – essentially this means there are are some rogue companies offering migration services who may sound good and charge less, but again they are no more qualified than you to complete your application!

 Ask them if they charge extra to answer questions.
 Some agents are happy to answer things that come up through the process, others like to charge extra.
 Understand what you’re getting into so you don’t face extra unexpected charges.

 Google the company name.
 See if you can find any good or bad reviews.
 Search for their name in forums to see if others recommend them or complain about them.
 But don’t let this replace your own research.
-(The agents who offered to charge us an extra £600 to review our CV came very highly recommended in forums but I’m very pleased that money was able to stay in our pockets in the end!)
 Also, good agents will turn down clients if they don’t think have a chance of a successful application.
 It isn’t in a good agent’s interests to take someone’s money if they are going to be rejected.
 Some clients find this difficult to understand and may make complaints against agents because they refused to help them.
 It’s better to choose an agent that turns people down for the right reasons than an agent that accepts everybody regardless!
 So try to read between the lines with any reviews.

 Don’t just choose any agent